 Create a Website and Make use of your Physical Location

-Many e-commerce businesses need a facility to store their items but you already have a physical shop and so, you already have a place where your stock can be stored.
-So, once you create an e-commerce website where your customers can browse your items and purchase online, you already have the infrastructure in place where you can cope with the sourcing and storing your products.
-Essentially, your shop works in the same way as a warehouse and at first, your e-commerce business can supplement your physical store with the aim of it eventually taking over when it comes to sales figures and profits.
+Many eCommerce businesses need a facility to store their items but you already have a physical shop and so, you already have a place where your stock can be stored.
+So, once you create an eCommerce website which you could do using a website builder such as Shopify, your customers can browse your items and purchase online and you already have the infrastructure in place where you can cope with the sourcing and storing your products.
+Essentially, your shop works in the same way as a warehouse and at first, your eCommerce business can supplement your physical store with the aim of it eventually taking over when it comes to sales figures and profits.